Blendify/blender-manual/blender_docs/manual/rigging/constraints/introduction.rst

    Bone Constraints.

 Constraints work in combination with each other to form a Constraint Stack.

 .. figure:: /images/rigging_constraints_introduction_stack.png

    The Constraint Stack is evaluated from top to bottom.

+Tips
+====

 Constraints are a fantastic way to add sophistication and complexity to a rig.

 But be careful not to rush in too quickly, piling up constraint upon constraint until you lose all sense of how they interact with each other.